davidOplatka/csm148-project/Appendix.md

 ## Regression Analysis

-Linear Regression was used as a classification model to predict hours studied vs. exam score for a student.
+Linear Regression was used as a regression model to predict hours studied vs. exam score for a student.
 In our final model, we used more predictors to better predict exam score.
 With Linear Regression, we perform it on a training and validation set, then a test set to evaluate our performance.
 When comparing true to predicted values in our validation, we get the following metrics in our primary lab.

 Key Metrics:
 * $R^2$: 0.20152